 These regular engagements have placed Dr. Albro on several frontiers of traffic between the social sciences and the security establishment, giving him an appreciation of salient issues and key differences between academic, policy and practitioner priorities and frameworks.
 On this basis, he has published peer-reviewed articles on a range of topics, such as: military culture doctrine, computational sociocultural modeling, human terrain analysis, and the ethics of military humanitarianism.
 These articles engage in a comparative dialogue at once disciplinary-specific, interdisciplinary, and which engage with practicing counterparts about the sources, methods, possibilities, limits, ethics and politics – the meaning – of social scientific knowledge production in and for the security arena.
 An important goal of this public dialogue is to direct attention to how the practice of policy incorporates “notional publics,” as the assumed subjects of policy decision-making, and the consequences of this for the subjects of policy.
 A part of this work has recently been brought together in Dr. Albro’s co-edited volume, Anthropologists in the Securityscape: Ethics, Practice and Professional Identity (Left Coast Press, 2011).

 Dr. Albro’s research has been supported over the years by the National Science Foundation, Mellon Foundation, Rockefeller Foundation, and the American Council on Learned Societies, among others.
 He has also been a Fulbright scholar, and has held fellowships at the Carnegie Council, the Kluge Center of the Library of Congress, and Smithsonian Institution.
-He is currently in residence at American University’s School of International Service.
+He is currently a Research Associate Professor in American University’s Center for Latin American & Latino Studies.